 The suite they upgraded me to is lovely, but on too low a floor to have much of a view.
 So, I set out to explore the resort a little before ultimately crashing on a lounge chair at the “Boulder Pool” for the rest of the afternoon.

 Unfortunately, the Westin is located on the eastern side of the island so the sunset isn’t much to speak of.
 But I do enjoy a great dinner at the hotel restaurant and it’s nice to finally have something other than Thai food!

 I love Thai food, but 6 days of it was more than enough to hold me for a while.

 Since it’s Friday (and still a work day), I’m up most of the night working so the next morning I sleep in a bit.
 I drag myself to the pool again around 11am and lazed around for a few hours.

 Then, it’s time to make the move over to the Sheraton and check out the western side of the island.

 The Sheraton Langkawi

-When my room was finally ready, I was taken in a golf cart to my “villa” for the night.
-I’m really starting to think of myself as a “villa” kind of girl, ha!
-It was more like a small house and very well-appointed.
-I loved the villa; unfortunately, it was a single story building with another villa right in front of it so it basically had no view of anything.
-But it was definitely huge!
+It’s more like a small house and very well-appointed.
+I adore the villa.
+Unfortunately, it’s a single story building with another villa right in front of it.
+So it basically has no view of anything.
+But it’s definitely huge!

-On the golf cart ride, I saw a ton more macaque monkeys just hanging around like they owned the place.
+On the golf cart ride, I spot a ton more macaque monkeys just hanging around like they own the place.
 The wildlife around here does seem to be comfortable with the hotel staff and guests wandering about.

-I again managed to score free in-room internet access which was nice.
-I spent some time walking around the Sheraton’s vast property searching for more animals before retiring to the pool for a while.
+I spend some time walking around the Sheraton’s vast property searching for more animals before retiring to the pool for a while.